 This birthday cake request was for a 2 year-old nephew who has FPIES, which makes cake-crafting a big challenge.

-Truthfully it was my first time hearing of FPIES (Food Protein-Induced Enterocolitis Syndrome), but after looking it up briefly I completely understood the difficulty — severe allergic reactions to difficult-to-diagnose foods is never easy to deal with, but I can only imagine how challenging and stressful that could be for infants and their parents, especially around an even like a birthday party — probably the last place where you want to start experimenting with new foods and introducing new ingredients…
+Truthfully it was my first time hearing of FPIES (Food Protein-Induced Enterocolitis Syndrome), but after looking it up briefly I completely understood the difficulty — severe allergic reactions to difficult-to-diagnose foods is never easy to deal with, but I can only imagine how challenging and stressful that could be for infants and their parents, especially around an event like a birthday party — probably the last place where you want to start experimenting with new foods and introducing new ingredients…

 The thing with FPIES is that the ingredient allergy can be vastly different from person to person.
 In this particular case the allowed ingredients list was tiny.
 Like barely there… only a handful of products to work with :o